visit-dav/visit/src/doc/cli_manual/functions.rst

   CreateDatabaseCorrelation(name, databases, method) -> integer

-name : type
+name : string
-    String object containing the name of the database correlation to be created.
+    The name of the database correlation to be created.

-databases : type
+databases : AMBIGUOUS
     Tuple or list of string objects containing the names of the databases to involve in the database correlation.

-method : type
+method : integer
     An integer in the range [0,3] that determines the correlation method.

 return type : integer